burcakotlu/GLANET/docs/source/tutorial.rst

 **In order to make a demo for User Defined Library Feature of GLANET using GUI:**

-	* *Load OCD_GWAS_chrNumber_1Based_GRCh37_p13_Coordinates.txt under ~path/to/GLANET Folder/Data/demo_input_data/ as Input File Name.*
+	1. Load *OCD_GWAS_chrNumber_1Based_GRCh37_p13_Coordinates.txt* under ~path/to/GLANET Folder/Data/demo_input_data/ as Input File Name.

-	* *Choose 1-based coordinates (End Inclusive) as Input Format.*
+	2. Choose *1-based coordinates (End Inclusive)* as Input Format.

-	* *Set GLANET Folder (~path/to/GLANET Folder/) where GLANET Folder must be set as the parent directory of Data directory.*
+	3. Set GLANET Folder (*~path/to/GLANET Folder/*) where GLANET Folder must be parent directory of Data directory.

-	* *Set Output Folder as you wish.*
+	4. Set Output Folder as you wish.

-	* *Check User Defined Library Annotation check box in the User Defined Library panel.*
+	5. Check *User Defined Library Annotation* check box in the User Defined Library panel.

-	* *Load UserDefinedLibraryInputFile.txt under  ~path/to/GLANET Folder/Data/demo_input_data/UserDefinedLibrary/ as User Defined Library Input File.*
+	6. Load *UserDefinedLibraryInputFile.txt* under  *~path/to/GLANET Folder/Data/demo_input_data/UserDefinedLibrary/* as User Defined Library Input File.

 	In this input file, you list the file/s that you want to add into library.
 	With an header line at the top, in each row of this input file, there are 4 columns separated by tab.